equilibriumdata/equilibriumdata.github.io/TCE/tantalum.md

 <a  href="//doi.org/10.1039/C7NJ03597G" target="_blank" rel="noopener">May, P.M., Rowland, D., 2018.
 JESS, a Joint Expert Speciation System - VI: Thermodynamically-consistent standard Gibbs energies of reaction for aqueous solutions.
 New J. Chem.
 42, 7617–7629</a>.

-Moshier, R.W., 1964.
+<a  href="https://www.elsevier.com/books/analytical-chemistry-of-niobium-and-tantalum/moshier/978-0-08-010418-8" target="_blank" rel="noopener">Moshier, R.W., 1964.
 Analytical Chemistry of Niobium and Tantalum.
-The Macmillan Company, New York.
+The Macmillan Company, New York</a>.

-Münker, C., 1998.
+<a  href="//doi.org/10.1016/S0009-2541(97)00105-8" target="_blank" rel="noopener">Münker, C., 1998.
 Nb/Ta fractionation in a Cambrian arc/back arc system, New Zealand: source constraints and application of refined ICPMS techniques.
 Chem.
 Geol.
-144, 23–45.
+144, 23–45</a>.

-Nelson, W.H.
+<a  href="//doi.org/10.1021/ic50009a026" target="_blank" rel="noopener">Nelson, W.H.
 Tobias, R.S., 1963.
 Structure of the polyanions of the transition metals in aqueous solution: The hexatantalate.
 Inorg.
 Chem.
-2, 985–992.
+2, 985–992</a>.

-Nelson, W.H.
+<a  href="//doi.org/10.1021/ic50015a010" target="_blank" rel="noopener">Nelson, W.H.
 Tobias, R.S., 1964.
 Polyanions of the transition metals.
 II.
 Ultracentrifugation of alkaline tantalum(V) solutions; Comparison with light scattering.
 Inorg.
 Chem.
-3, 653–658.
+3, 653–658</a>.

 Perrin, D.D., 1979.
 "IUPAC Chemical Data Series No. 22, Stability Constants  of Metal-Ion Complexes, First Edition Part B, Organic Ligands" Pergamon, Oxford.

-Powell, A.R., Schoeller, W.R., 1925.
+<a  href="//doi.org/10.1039/AN9255000485" target="_blank" rel="noopener">Powell, A.R., Schoeller, W.R., 1925.
 Investigations into the analytical chemistry of tantalum, niobium, and their mineral associates.
 IV.
 A new method for the separation of tantalum from niobium.
 V. The detection and determination of tantalum in niobium compounds.
-Analyst 50, 485–498.
+Analyst 50, 485–498</a>.

-Rowland, D., May P.M., 2019.
+<a  href="//doi.org/10.1007/s10953-019-00871-5" target="_blank" rel="noopener">Rowland, D., May P.M., 2019.
 Progress in aqueous solution modelling: Better data and better interfaces.
 J. Sol.
-Chem., doi: 10.1007/s10953-019-00871-5.
+Chem.
+48, 1066–1078</a>.

 Sahureka, F., Burns, R.C., von Nagy-Felsobuki, E.I., 2003.
 Electrospray ionisation mass spectroscopic characterisation of isopolyoxo-niobates and –tantalates.
 Inorg.
 Chim.
 Acta 351, 69–78.